England-North Yorkshire Flag

 If you're not the slightest bit interested in that sort of thing, look for the pointer to the path through the farm, it's not long after the small parking area.

 Churches don't come much older than this one and an admittedly unknown bit dates from the 12th century.
-It ain't going nowhere soon neither, Tesco™s can't touch this site as it was Grade II listed in 1954.
+It ain't going nowhere soon neither, Tesco™s can't touch this site, as they have been known to do, since it was Grade II listed in 1954.

 Incidentally, if you're passing through here on your way back to Burnsall, the graveyard is literally a dead end.
 You'll need to backtrack and take a left at the farm.